ConstantRobotics-Ltd/CodingStandards/README.md

 5. Keep lines a reasonable length.
 In header files do not cross length of **80** characters.
 6. Namespace name should be descriptive and short.
 Before adding a new namespace check if it doesn't exist in different form.
 For example do not add *'cr::image'* if there is already *'cr::frame'*.
-7. 3 lines empty spaces between methods bodies?
+7. Keep 3-lines space between each method or function body.

 ### Documentation